uptane/uptane-standard/uptane-standard.md

 * The filename and version number of the each Targets metadata file on the repository

-The Snapshot metadata MAY also list the root metadata filename and version number.
+The Snapshot metadata MAY also list the Root metadata filename and version number.
 This is not required, particularly for implementations of {{TAP-5}}, but MAY be included in all cases for backward compatibility.

-### Timestamp Metadata {#timestamp_meta}
+### Timestamp metadata {#timestamp_meta}

 The Timestamp metadata SHALL contain the following information:

-* The filename and version number of the latest snapshot metadata on the repository.
+* The filename and version number of the latest Snapshot metadata on the repository.
-* One or more hashes of the snapshot metadata file, along with the hashing function used.
+* One or more hashes of the Snapshot metadata file, along with the hashing function used.

 ### Repository mapping metadata {#repo_mapping_meta}

 As described in the introduction to {{design}}, Uptane requires a Director repository and an Image repository.
 However, it is possible to have an Uptane-compliant implementation that has more than two repositories.

-Repository mapping metadata informs a primary ECU about which repositories to trust for images or image paths. {{TAP-4}} describes how to make use of more complex repository mapping metadata, to have more than the two required repositories.
+Repository mapping metadata informs a Primary ECU about which repositories to trust for images or image paths. {{TAP-4}} describes how to make use of more complex repository mapping metadata in order to have more than the two required repositories.

-Repository mapping metadata, or the equivalent informational content, MUST be present on all primary ECUs, and MUST contain the following information:
+Repository mapping metadata, or the equivalent informational content, MUST be present on all Primary ECUs, and MUST contain the following information:

 * A list of repository names and one or more URLs at which the named repository can be accessed.
 At a minimum, this MUST include the Director and Image repositories.
 * A list of mappings of image paths to repositories, each of which contains:
     * A list of image paths.
 Image paths MAY be expressed using wildcards, or by enumerating a list, or a combination of the two.
-    * A list of repositories that MUST sign the targets metadata for the image paths.
+    * A list of repositories that MUST sign the Targets metadata for the image paths.

 For example, in the most basic Uptane case, the repository mapping metadata would contain: